DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_openfoam.md

 )
 </pre>

-From the `boundary` file we first notice the number `4`.
+From the `boundary` file, we first notice the number `4`.
 This number indicates the total number of boundaries defined in our mesh.
 As we saw from Sec.1, we indeed have four boundaries: two symmetry planes, the wing itself, and the far field domain.
 Each one of these boundaries is defined here.
-Within each boundary entry there is an accompanying dictionary providing extra information for OpenFOAM regarding the boundary.
+Within each boundary entry, there is an accompanying dictionary providing extra information for OpenFOAM regarding the boundary.
 The `type` key tells OpenFOAM what type of boundary we have.
 As expected, the symmetry planes are type `symmetry`, the wing itself is a `wall` boundary, and the far field is a `patch` (allowing fluid to flow through).
 Similar boundary types will be grouped together in OpenFOAM for organization, hence the `inGroups` key. `nFaces` tells OpenFOAM how many cell faces are contained within the given boundary. `startFace` tells OpenFOAM which cell is the first cell making up a boundary.
 All mesh cells in OpenFOAM are numbered, and these two keys help OpenFOAM identify boundaries.
+NOTE: the patch names between the fields in the 0 folder (e.g., 0/U) and constant/polyMesh/boundary need to be consistent.

 ### 2.2 transportProperties
 The `transportProperties` file contains fluid specific properties which help define what kind of fluid is being simulated (most common air but of course other fluids can be modeled such as water or various gases).
 In a general sense, `transportProperties` is not the only file containing fluid parameters.
-For example, `thermophysicalProperties` also contains fluid parameters but is not included in our NACA0012 case as we do not simulate thermodynamic properties for this simulation.
+For example, `thermophysicalProperties` also contains compressible fluid parameters but is not included in our NACA0012 case as this simulation considers only incompressible flow.

 <pre>
 transportModel Newtonian;  // transport model being used

 nu    1.5e-5;              // dynamic viscosity
 Pr    0.7;                 // Prandtl number
-Prt   1.0;                 // turbulent Prandtl number
+Prt   0.85;                 // turbulent Prandtl number
 </pre>

 The first entry tells OpenFOAM which transport model to use.
 The Newtonian transport model used in the NACA0012 case assumes a constant dynamic viscosity (nu).
-Hence the following entry, `nu`, where we give this constant value for OpenFOAM to use.
+Hence, the following entry, `nu`, where we give this constant value for OpenFOAM to use.
 The value used here, $1.5e-5$ is a typical value used for modeling air.

 The following two entries are the Prandtl number and turbulent Prandtl number.
 The Prandtl number is a dimensionless quantity, a ratio of momentum diffusivity (kinematic viscosity, $\nu$) to thermal diffusivity ($\alpha$).
 The Prandtl number alone does not help describe fluid behavior for turbulent flow, hence the inclusion of the turbulent Prandtl number, `Prt`.
 Together, these quantities help identify if momentum diffusivity or thermal diffusivity dominates the fluid flow for both laminar and turbulent flow.
-Values for `Pr` `Prt` of 0.7 and 1.0, respectively are typical for modeling air.
+Values for `Pr` `Prt` of 0.7 and 0.85, respectively are typical for modeling air.

 ### 2.3 turbulenceProperties
-The `turbulenceProperties` file informs OpenFOAM on how us, the user, wishes to model turbulence.
+The `turbulenceProperties` file informs OpenFOAM of how users wish to model turbulence.
 We can see how turbulence modeling is defined below in this file:

 <pre>
 simulationType RAS;                     // type of simulation to run